 Web-based Toolkit: The Next Generation in HSEEP Training

-Together Oak Ridge Associated Universities (ORAU) and the California Emergency Management Agency have developed a new Homeland Security Exercise and Evaluation Program (HSEEP) course that creates a balance between learning exercise methodology and using Web-based toolkit activities to plan and develop exercises.
+Together ORAU and the California Emergency Management Agency have developed a new Homeland Security Exercise and Evaluation Program (HSEEP) course that creates a balance between learning exercise methodology and using Web-based toolkit activities to plan and develop exercises.